 West 12 Ranch Studio is a one-stop photo shoot location in Lodi, CA, featuring three main barns and a variety of open spaces.
 We have a growing collection of vintage furniture, suitcases, and other props, which you are welcome to move and use throughout the ranch.
 Wish you could take our props off-site for your wedding or other event?
 Now you can!
-Click on HERE to learn more about West 12 Ranch Event Rentals!
+Click HERE to learn more about West 12 Ranch Event Rentals!

 REMEMBER – This is YOUR studio.
 Please help us keep it beautiful and safe!
 If you see someone doing something they shouldn’t please say something, or text Barb.